Kunle-Oni/Major_league_baseball/README.md

 - Salary figures in the spending queries are converted to millions (or billions) for readability.
 ## Usage

-Run against a MySQL instance with the four tables loaded, e.g.:

 Individual queries can also be copied out and run independently — each is self-contained.